Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST FLEXIBLE_THREAD -->

 Since `foo().collect` is called from the main thread, the body of `foo`'s flow is also called in the main thread.
-This is a perfect default for fast-running or asynchronous code that does not care about the execution context and does not block the caller.
+This is the perfect default for fast-running or asynchronous code that does not care about the execution context and does not block the caller.

 #### Wrong emission withContext

 However, the long-running CPU-consuming code might need to be executed in the context of [Dispatchers.Default] and UI-updating code might need to be executed in the context of [Dispatchers.Main].
-Usually, [withContext] is used to change the context in code using Kotlin coroutines, but code in the `flow { ... }` builder has to honor context preservation property and is not allowed to [emit][FlowCollector.emit] from a different context.
+Usually, [withContext] is used to change the context in the code using Kotlin coroutines, but code in the `flow { ... }` builder has to honor the context preservation property and is not allowed to [emit][FlowCollector.emit] from a different context.

 Try running the following code: